Wallace House Presents Christina Goldbaum, Bronwyn Bruton and John Ciorciari

-John Ciorciari is an associate professor of public policy and director of the Ford School’s International Policy Center.
+John Ciorciari is an associate professor of public policy and director of the Ford School’s International Policy Center and director of the Weiser Diplomacy Center.
 His research focuses on international law and politics in the Global South.

 This Livingston Lecture event is co-sponsored by the Gerald R. Ford School of Public Policy and the International Policy Center.